MiloMessinger/HarvardWestlakeGame/techSpec.md

         interactables: Array of objects that players can interact with (e.g., desks, power terminals)
         entrances: Points where players can enter or exit rooms or buildings (final)
     Methods:
-        generateMap(): Randomly generates parts of the map (e.g., desks, locked rooms) updateInteractivity(): Updates the interactable objects that players can interact with triggerEvent(event): Triggers specific events like a fire, gas leak, or power outage movePlayerToRoom(player, room): Moves the player into a new room or space on the map
+        generateMap(): Randomly generates details of the map (e.g., location of desks, locked rooms, etc) triggerEvent(event): Triggers specific events like a fire, gas leak, or power outage movePlayerToRoom(player, room): Moves the player into a new room or space on the map
-8. Room
+7. Room
     Purpose:
         Represents each room.
 Each room is rectangular for simplicity.
     Variables:
         corners: Array of size 4.
 Each index has a coordinate, one for each corner of the room.
     Methods:
         getCorners(): Returns the corners.
-9. Interactable
+8. Interactable
     Purpose:
-        Represents an interactive object on the map that players can interact with.
+        Represents an interactive object on the map that players can interact with, but not pick up.
     Variables:
-        type: Type of object (e.g., door, desk, power socket) (final)
+        type: Type of object (e.g., door, desk, power socket). could prob just be an integer, and we could remember that 7 means it's a door or whatever (final)
         location: (x, y) coordinates for positioning
         isActive: Boolean indicating if the interactable object is active
     Methods:
         activate(): Activates the interactable object (e.g., opening a door, starting a power tool) deactivate(): Deactivates the object
-        onInteract(player): Defines the interaction logic when a player interacts with the object (e.g., use a power tool, open a door)
+        onInteract(player, type): Defines the interaction logic when a player interacts with the object (e.g., use a power tool, open a door)
-10. Assignment
+9. Assignment
     Purpose:
         Represents an assignment that teachers give and students complete.
     Variables: